saul-stack/events-platform-project/README.md

 - Ensuring adequate contrast between text and backgrounds for readability.
 - Utilizing semantic HTML to improve navigation for assistive technologies.
 - Implementing **ARIA attributes** to communicate loading states to users relying on screen readers.
 - **Responsive design**: The event cards and buttons dynamically react to user interactions, such as mouse hovering or touch.
-Buttons change color and navbar links adapt in shape, providing feedback and making navigation intuitive and easy to understand.
+Buttons change color and navbar links adapt in size, providing feedback and making navigation intuitive and easy to understand.
 - **Device-specific styling**: The platform includes different styling for touchscreen devices to optimize content fit and interactions.
 This ensures that the layout adjusts appropriately whether the user is on a desktop or mobile device, providing an improved user experience across various devices.

 ## Running the Application Locally